Understanding the Ephesian Culture

 See especially Acts 19:24-28, 35-37.
 As well as Paul, many well-known New Testament figures ministered at Ephesus.
 Priscilla and Aquila had a house church there.
 Apollos and Timothy ministered there.
 Towards the end of their lives, the apostle John and perhaps Mary the mother of Jesus lived at Ephesus.
 Tradition holds that both were buried there.
 It is believed that John wrote his gospel from Ephesus.

 The Ephesia Grammata (literally ‘Ephesian letters of the alphabet’) were six “magic” words.
-The name “Ephesia Grammata” comes from the fact that they were engraved on the statue of Artemis of Ephesus (Pausanias, ap.
+The “Ephesia Grammata” was supposedly engraved on the statue of Artemis of Ephesus (Pausanias, ap.
 Eust.
 Od.
 19,247).
+(No evidence has been found to corroborate Pausanias’s statement.)
 The six words are provided by Clement of Alexandria in his Stromateis 5.42: askion, kataskion, lix, tetrax, damnameneus, aisia.
 Because there was no apparent meaning to the words, even in antiquity, they fostered intense speculation.
 Yet they were used both orally and in written form to ward off evil, and to bring protection and safety or salvation.
-For example, they were spoken in exorcism (Plutarch’s Moralia 706 de), and for the protection of a bridal couple which was ritually encircled (Men.
+For example, they were spoken in exorcisms (Plutarch’s Moralia 706 de), and spoken over a bridal couple for their protection (Men.
 Fr.
 313).”
 (Fritz Graf; Murphy-O’Connor 2008:51) Arnold (1989:24) writes that the Ephesia Grammata were sometimes used as a love spell to help seduce unwilling lovers, and he states that Ephesus was a centre for magic arts.
 Strelan (1996:86ff), however, disputes that Ephesus was a centre of the magic arts.

 © 8th of December 2009, revised April 2016, Margaret Mowczko